mat5n/iterargs/README.md

 Copyright © 2022 mat5n

-Distributed under the Eclipse Public License, Version 2.0.
+Distributed under the Eclipse Public License, Version 2.0, except for the files below `resources` which are distributed under the MIT License.